-We may receive compensation when you click on product links from our partners.
+We may earn a commission if you click on a product link and make a purchase at no additional cost to you.
 For more information, please see our disclosure policy.

-Luckily it doesn’t require stellar computer skills or a writing degree to catch your target company’s attention.
+Luckily, it doesn’t require stellar computer skills or a writing degree to catch your target company’s attention.
 Here are a few great resume tips to help you make a great impression so that you’ll get that job interview and the chance to present your skills in greater depth.

 1. Don’t Write a Novel

-“You need to always be looking to grow, to push your experience, and make sure that your resume only ever gets a yes!
+your resume only ever gets a yes!
 And this can sound like a lot of work.
-But, if you want to make sure that you start getting interviews for the jobs you want, you need to recharge your resume.
+But, if you want to make sure that you start getting interviews for the jobs you want, you need to rechargeyour resume .
 And here’s how.” – 10 Things That Can Recharge Your Resume

 2. Only List Related Experience